WSParker/pyPackageEx/README.md

 cd pyPackageEx
 python setup.py develop
 ```
-Run `python setup.py develop` if you plan to edit this module, otherwise run `python setup.py install`.
+Run `python setup.py develop` if you plan to edit this module, otherwise run `pip install ./`.

 ## Usage
 Basically all this package can do is generate Mandelbrot sets and plot them.